awsdocs/aws-cdk-guide/doc_source/home.md

 # What is the AWS CDK?<a name="home"></a>

 Welcome to the *AWS Cloud Development Kit \(AWS CDK\) Developer Guide*\.
-This document provides information about the AWS CDK, which is a software development framework for defining cloud infrastructure in code and provisioning it through AWS CloudFormation\.
+This document provides information about the AWS CDK, a framework for defining cloud infrastructure in code and provisioning it through AWS CloudFormation\.

-AWS CloudFormation enables you to:
-+ Create and provision AWS infrastructure deployments predictably and repeatedly\.
-+ Leverage AWS products such as Amazon EC2, Amazon Elastic Block Store, Amazon SNS, Elastic Load Balancing, and Auto Scaling\.
+**Important**
+The CDK has been released in two major versions, v1 and v2\.
+This is the Developer Guide for AWS CDK v1\.
+CDK v1 will continue to be fully supported until June 2, 2022, at which time it will enter maintenance\.
+During the maintenance phase, CDK v1 will receive critical bug fixes and security patches only\.
+New features will be developed exclusively for CDK v2 during the v1 maintenance phase\.
+On June 2, 2023, support will end for AWS CDK v1\.
+For more details, see [AWS CDK Maintenance Policy](https://github.com/aws/aws-cdk-rfcs/blob/master/text/0079-cdk-2.0.md#aws-cdk-maintenance-policy)\.

-+ Build highly reliable, highly scalable, cost\-effective applications in the cloud without worrying about creating and configuring the underlying AWS infrastructure\.
+The AWS CDK lets you build reliable, scalable, cost\-effective applications in the cloud with the considerable expressive power of a programming language\.
+This approach yields many benefits, including:
-+ Use a template file to create and delete a collection of resources together as a single unit \(a stack\)\.
++ Build with high\-level constructs that automatically provide sensible, secure defaults for your AWS resources, defining more infrastructure with less code\.
++ Use programming idioms like parameters, conditionals, loops, composition, and inheritance to model your system design from building blocks provided by AWS and others\.
++ Put your infrastructure, application code, and configuration all in one place, ensuring that at every milestone you have a complete, cloud\-deployable system\.
++ Employ software engineering practices such as code reviews, unit tests, and source control to make your infrastructure more robust\.
++ Connect your AWS resources together \(even across stacks\) and grant permissions using simple, intent\-oriented APIs\.

-Use the AWS CDK to define your cloud resources in a familiar programming language\.
++ Import existing AWS CloudFormation templates to give your resources a CDK API\.
++ Use the power of AWS CloudFormation to perform infrastructure deployments predictably and repeatedly, with rollback on error\.
++ Easily share infrastructure design patterns among teams within your organization or even with the public\.

 The AWS CDK supports TypeScript, JavaScript, Python, Java, C\#/\.Net, and \(in developer preview\) Go\.

-Developers can use one of the supported programming languages to define reusable cloud components known as [Constructs](constructs.md)\.
+Developers can use one of these supported programming languages to define reusable cloud components known as [Constructs](constructs.md)\.
 You compose these together into [Stacks](stacks.md) and [Apps](apps.md)\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/cdk/latest/guide/images/AppStacks.png)

 ## Why use the AWS CDK?<a name="why_use_cdk"></a>

-Let's look at the power of the AWS CDK\.
-Here is some code in an AWS CDK project to create an Amazon ECS service with AWS Fargate launch type \(this is the code we use in the [Creating an AWS Fargate service using the AWS CDK](ecs_example.md)\)\.
+It's easier to show than to explain\!
+Here's some CDK code that creates an Amazon ECS service with AWS Fargate launch type \(this is the code we use in the [Creating an AWS Fargate service using the AWS CDK](ecs_example.md)\)\.

 ------
 #### [ TypeScript ]